 Dr. Fields may be able to treat your chronic pain with prolotherapy.
 It just depends on the cause of your particular pain.

 Prolotherapy works because it stimulates an inflammatory reaction in the body.
-Solutions are injected into the affected shoulder ligaments, tendons, or joints, which leads to local inflammation in that specific area.
+Solutions are injected into the affected shoulder ligaments, tendons, or joints, to boost healing in that area.
 The localized inflammation triggers the deposition of new collagen, the material in which ligaments and tendons are made.
 New collagen shrinks as it matures and tightens the ligament that was injected, making it stronger.

 Are you a candidate for Prolotherapy for your chronic shoulder pain?
 Would you like a second opinion before you have irreversible shoulder surgery?
 The only way to know for sure is to get a consultation.
 Contact Us today for a consultation or call Dr. Fields at 310-453-1234.